-In FY2018 the Group employed 375 employees (weighted average headcount) demonstrating a decrease y-o-y.
-As most of the operations facilities were in the sustained/idled the headcount of personnel decreased considerably.
-The Company also used subcontractor services for underground mining thus headcount of mining personnel decreased substantially.
+In FY2019 the Group employed 324 employees (weighted average headcount) demonstrating a decrease by 13.6% y-o-y.
+As most of the operations facilities were in the sustained/idled the headcount of personnel is declining.
+The Company also used subcontractor services for underground mining thus headcount of mining personnel also decreased.

-Additional information concerning the average number of the Group's employees by category for FY2018 and FY2017 is set forth in the table below:
+Additional information concerning the average number of the Group's employees by category for FY2019 and FY2018 is set forth in the table below:

-FY2018 FY2017
+FY2019 FY2018

-Mining 32 152
+Mining 28 32

-Support production 224 368
+Support production 201 224

-Administrative and sales personnel 119 208
+Administrative and sales personnel 95 119

-Total 375 728
+Total 324 375